-You will be advised of the type of assets required for your development (complex or routine) in your development assessment requirements letter.
+You will be advised of the type of complex works assets required for your development in your requirements letter.

 - Execute complex works deed

-After you receive your requirement letter, a complex works deed will need to be executed by the developer and Hunter Water.
+After you receive your requirement letter, a Complex Works Deed will need to be executed by the developer and Hunter Water.
 The deed should be signed by the owner and submitted to Hunter Water at email@example.com for execution.